AlexAntony3/quizzically/README.md

 * As a user, I want to be able to be able to see if my answer is incorrect when submitted.
 * As a user, I want to be able to reset my quiz and pick different degrees of difficulty.
 * As a user, I want to be able to retry a quiz and not having repeating questions.

+### Site Owners Goals
+* As the site owner, I want to be able to provide challenge user's with the questions.
+* As the site owner, I want to entice the user to visit and stay on the page.
+* As the site owner, I want to provide a playful and enjoyable experience for the user.
+* As the site owner, I want to offer the user an interactive way to select the answer.